 “Be perfect” – Gk teleioi.
 Cf. Mt 19:21 “If you want to be perfect…” It indicates completeness, wholeness, maturity, as opposed to the outward legal conformity to the law as practiced by the scribes and Pharisees.
 Our lives are not to be lived with robotic obedience to arbitrary rules and regulations, but with total integration to the will of God, and with heartfelt conformity to his character.
 And after all, this had been taught in the OT itself, Deut 18:13, ‘You must be blameless before the Lord your God.’
 Lev 20:26, ‘You are to be holy to me because I, the Lord, am holy.’
 We are to base our lives, not on the standards of the world around us, but on those of our heavenly Father.

 Some have built on this verse grandiose dreams of sinless perfection.
-But Jesus is about to teach us to pray, ‘Forgive us our sins’, Mt 6:12.
+But this would entail ‘reclassifying sin as something less serious than it is’ (Mounce).
+Jesus is about to teach us to pray, ‘Forgive us our sins’, Mt 6:12.

 Such, then is to be the goal of all Christ’s disciples.
 No Christian will attain it in this life, but all should set it before them as their ultimate aim.